tomcl/issie/README-Team6.md

 Zsombor Klapper's work:
 * Added SmartHelpert functions (XML contents discribes each, most important: replaceWireWithLabel)
 * Full of SmartChannel.fs (Works with every kind of arrangement in vertical channels, not yet fully implemented for horizontal channels)

+Rhea Khoury's work:
+* Added SmartHelper functions
+* Full Smart port Reorder (works for all edges of two components)
+* Implemented MUX flipping (Added some of these functions in Smart Helpers)
+* Implemented smart port Reorder for multiple components (Added an ectra test for that) (Second half of SmartPortReorder.fs)
+* Added keyboard shortcuts for test in Renderer.fs and Sheet Update.